 As a first school projects of its kind in Australia, students at Matthew Flinders Anglican College on the Sunshine Coast, Queensland are upcycling an old petrol vehicle into an electric car of the future.

-Nine Year 11 students and five Year 10 students at Flinders have begun working with teachers and mentors to upcycle the vehicle as part of their Senior Industrial Technology Skills curriculum.
-The plan is to remove the car’s engine and replace it with an electric motor and batteries that can be re-charged from the College’s own solar panels without the need to fill up with petrol.
+Students in Years 10 and 11 at Flinders have been working with teachers and mentors to upcycle the vehicle as part of their Senior Industrial Technology Skills curriculum.
+The vision is to remove the car’s engine and replace it with an electric motor and batteries that can be re-charged from the College’s own solar panels without the need to fill up with petrol.

-Principal Stuart Meade said the ambitious project presented a rich learning opportunity for students and a chance for the College community and the wider community to connect.
+Principal Stuart Meade said, "This ambitious project presents a rich learning opportunity for students and a chance for the College community and the wider community to connect."